Crilum/update/README.md

   ```
   wget -qO- https://raw.githubusercontent.com/Botspot/pi-apps/master/install | bash
   ```
-  Note: Pi-Apps is intended for use on the Raspberry Pi (Which has an ARM processor), running Raspberry Pi OS, Debian (Before Bullseye) or TwisterOS.
+  Note: Pi-Apps is intended for use on the Raspberry Pi, (Which has an ARM processor), running Raspberry Pi OS, Debian, or TwisterOS.
-  Most to all of the apps won't work on x86 or x64 Intel or AMD processors.
+  Most to all of the apps won't work on non-arm processors.

   ### snapd

-  Install snapd like this:
+  Install snapd like this on Debian based distros:

   ```
   sudo apt install snapd